 Is HVAC a Hard Career?

-While HVAC can be physically hard, it can also be very satisfying.
-As a technician you should be able to:
+While HVAC can be physically challenging, it can also be very satisfying.
+As a technician you’ll need to be able to:

-- Work in difficult settings, including tight or dirty spaces.
+- Work in difficult settings, like crowded or dirty spaces.

-- Work in hot or cold areas as equipment is usually outdoors.
+- Work in hot or cold areas because equipment is typically outdoors.

 - Work evenings, weekends and overtime during peak demand.

-It’s an excellent career choice if you want to:
+It’s an excellent career option if you want to:

 - Avoid working at a desk or in an office.